nghible/Final-Project/README.md

 ## This repository contains the code and data for my "Machine Learning for Handling Missing Data in Wearable Electromyographic Systems" final project.

-The official report has not beed released.
+The official report has not been released.

 #### TABLE OF CONTENTS: